Overview

 🚗 Getting There

-Bãi Môn is reached from Đại Lãnh beach village, which lies on the coastal road (Highway 1) approximately 60km north of Nha Trang and 40km south of Tuy Hòa.
-From Đại Lãnh, follow the road north toward Mũi Điện for 8km to the lighthouse road junction.
-The trail to Bãi Môn begins near the lighthouse area and descends to the beach in about 20 minutes on foot.
-Motorbike is the standard way to reach the trailhead from Đại Lãnh. Đại Lãnh itself is served by buses running along Highway 1 between Nha Trang and Tuy Hòa.
+Bãi Môn is reached from Đại Lãnh beach village on Highway 1, approximately 60km north of Nha Trang and 40km south of Tuy Hòa.
+From Đại Lãnh, follow the road north toward Mũi Điện for 8km to the lighthouse road.
+The trail to Bãi Môn descends from near the lighthouse in about 20 minutes.
+If visiting Mũi Điện lighthouse first, a path leads directly down from the lighthouse compound to the beach - look for the trail signs.
+Entrance fee: 30,000 VND.
+No public transport to the trailhead - motorbike from Đại Lãnh is the standard approach.

 What to Expect